JUNIOR HIGH LITERATURE

 - Technology: GoToWebinar conferencing service (included in tuition) provides screen sharing and live audio with chat.
 Students raise hands to participate aloud, or chat privately with instructors.

 - Conversation boards: Students make regular contributions to a private, chat-style discussion of each book with the other students in the class.
 Posts are graded by course instructors.

 - Recordings: High quality audio recordings of each class (with discussion notes in PDF format) allow students to participate at their own pace if desired.
 Students will receive an email invitation to join our ShareFile database, where they have access to recordings and notes from each discussion.

 - Grades and Credits: Writing students receive regular report cards and one High School credit in composition.
 Discussion students receive regular report cards based on their participation in the conversation board.

 - DON'T WANT GRADES?
 Call 509-738-2837 to enroll as a "Book Club" student - no report cards, no pressure, just great discussions!

-- Tuition: A one time payment of $199 for the second semester of the Socratic discussion class; an additional $200 for the second semester with the optional writing class.
+- Tuition: one payment of $179 for the second semester of the Socratic discussion class; an additional $180 for the second semester with the optional writing class.

 Optional Writing Section: